 “More than five hundred of the most successful men this country has ever known told the author their greatest success came just one step beyond the point at which defeat had overtaken them.”

 “The way of success is the way of continuous pursuit of knowledge.”

-The beauty of this book is really how raw and real it is because it was Marcus writing to himself personally.
-It is literally like reading a collection of small quotes and life advice to yourself.
 All of the writing is relatable and very practical because it was written by Marcus for himself personally, rather than being a formal publication.
+It's very raw, like reading a collection of small quotes and life advice to yourself.
 It’s also the perfect introduction to stoic philosophy since it is the most approachable and practical.